 The first problem we experience is decision paralysis.
 Similar to Kierkegaard’s lost in the infinite idea centuries earlier, this is the finding that when there are so many options to choose from, people find it difficult to choose anything.
-Schwartz gives an example of a study of employer contribution retirement plans which found that if there are 50 plans to choose from, fewer employees join than if there only 5 plans; the employees put off making a decision because it’s so difficult to decide, meaning they lose out on free money, he says.
+Schwartz gives an example of a study of employer contribution retirement plans which found that if there are fifty plans to choose from, fewer employees join than if there only five plans.
+With fifty plans, the employees put off making a decision because it’s so difficult to decide, meaning they lose out on free money, he says.

 The second problem with having so many options is that when we finally make a decision, we tend to be less satisfied with what we got.
 Schwartz explains that when there’s a lot of choice and you buy something that’s not perfect (and most things aren’t, he says), it’s easy to imagine that you could have made a different choice that would have been better.
 This can leave you feeling less happy with what you have, and you may even blame yourself for making a bad decision.